m-j-rahman/civilization_5_mods/README.md

   git clone https://github.com/m-j-rahman/civilization_5_mods.git
 ```

-Copy the folder for the mod you want to use to the MODS folder.
+Copy or move the folder for the mod you want to use to the MODS folder.

 Windows: